ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

 After you created your Windows instance, you can connect to it by completing these steps.
 {:shortdesc}

-Windows instances are not supported for LinuxONE (s390x processor architecture).
-{:note}

 ## Before you begin
 {: #before_vsi_connecting_windows}